BenjaminHae/vim-arduino-ino/README.md

-# Vim Arduino Ino
+# Vim Arduino

-This script is based on [Vim Arduino][vim-arduino], but uses the [Ino][ino] command line utility instead of the Java Arduino compiler.
+This script is based on [Vim Arduino][vim-arduino], but uses the Arduino command line utility instead of the ino/ano compiler.
-It therefore runs in 64-bit environments and allows for compiling and deployment of Arduino (\*.pde/\*.ino) sketches directly from Vim.
+It allows for compiling and deployment of Arduino (\*.pde/\*.ino) sketches directly from Vim.

 ## Install